Shelob9/_second_foundation/README.md

 ==================
 Second Foundation is a starter theme for WordPress by Josh Pollock.
 It is based on Foundation 4 by ZURB and Underscores (_S) by Automattic.

 For the last stable release please download [version 1.0.4.3 (via WordPress.org)](http://wordpress.org/themes/download/_second-foundation.1.0.4.3.zip).
-The master branch is currently v1.0.5, which should work, but is not completley tested, finished.
+The master branch is currently v1.0.5, which should work, but is not completely tested, finished.

 1.0.5.1 will be the next version submitted to WordPress.org.
 See details below.

-Documentation is availble via [the wiki](https://github.com/Shelob9/_second_foundation/wiki), which is a work in progress.
+Documentation is available via [the wiki](https://github.com/Shelob9/_second_foundation/wiki), which is a work in progress.

 Key Features:
 ============